Elimination Diet

 Health benefits for mothers

-There can be notable health improvements for mothers themselves once they begin excluding foods for their babies’ benefit.
+Foods that are problematic for an individual baby are often also problematic for their mother although she may not have ever made a connection.
+As such there can be notable health improvements for mothers themselves once they begin excluding foods for their children’s benefit.
 Noble reports mothers have reported improved energy levels, and improvements in headaches, acne, ear, nose and throat conditions, chronic infections, chronic inflammatory conditions and autoimmune conditions (Noble, 2015).

 One day at a time

-Although making changes to your diet is not easy this may only be for a short time and will almost always be better for your baby than any alternatives.
+Although making changes to your diet is not easy this may only be for a short time and will almost always be better for your baby than any alternatives such as commercial infant formula.
 Diana Cassar-Uhl says:

 Remember that this change in your diet doesn’t have to be forever.
 Many babies can tolerate small amounts of offending proteins that pass to them in breastmilk after the 6- or 9-month mark.
 Take one day at a time, and know, without question, that if your baby is struggling with breastmilk, he will do far worse on regular baby milk preparations, which are made from the allergens you’re trying to avoid!
 The available preparations for highly sensitive babies are very expensive and don’t offer the other protections from allergy and disease your milk provides.